jnoortheen/xontrib-cmd-durations/README.md

 ## Overview

 <p align="center">
-Send notification once long-running command is finished and also show the execution time..
+Send notification once long-running command is finished and also show the execution time.
 </p>

 ## Installation